directus/directus/docs/extensions/creating-extensions.md

 ## Developing Your Extension

+### Add NPM script to update your extension on build
+Your built index.js file needs to be placed in the extensions folder to be loaded by directus.
+You can automate this by adding an NPM script in the extension's package.JSON file, which you can make run on build.
+Example:
+``
+		"build": "directus-extension && npm run update",
+		"update": "mv dist/index.js ../extensions/enquiry_form/index.js"
+``

 To learn more about how to develop extensions of a specific type, refer to the individual guides:

 ### App Extensions